DiligentGraphics/DiligentSamples/README.md

 Please visit [this page](http://diligentgraphics.com/diligent-engine/getting-started/#Build-Android) for build instructions.

-If you are building the sample using  Visual GDB plugin for Visual Studio, you can run the sample directly from the IDE.
-You first need to go to project debugging settings and make sure that Debugger to launch is set to Local Windows Debugger.
-If you are building the sample using the command line, you can use Android tools to deploy the project to device and run it.
+You can use Android Studio to build, deploy and run samples.

-Android-19 or later is required to run the samples.

 # Version History